Black-Scholes Derivation

 The closed-form solution only works under specific conditions:

-Reality Check: Once you relax these assumptions (American options, stochastic volatility, barriers), you lose the analytical solution and must use numerical methods like finite differences, Monte Carlo, or other computational techniques.
+Reality Check: Once you relax these assumptions (American options, stochastic volatility, barriers), you lose the analytical solution and must use numerical methods like finite differences, Monte Carlo, or... go back to binomial trees!

 But the foundation remains: Even complex models like Heston and SABR build on the Black-Scholes framework - they just require more computational firepower!